paulaluvini/field_service_management/README.md

 # Optimization Problem

 Final assignment for the Optimization subject of the MSc in Data Science from Universidad de San Andrés.
+Authors are Florencia Ludueña and Paula Luvini.

 ## Problem
 In this project, we focus on the weekly planning of work crews for different assigned tasks.
 We have a list of workers and a list of jobs to complete.
 The objective is to maximize total profit by considering the benefit of completing a job while accounting for worker compensation.